 There are two ways to run the model you have now on Sipeed Maix hardware: micropython firmware and Arduino IDE.
 Micropython hardware is easier to use, but it occupies significant portion of available memory, so there is less space left for the model.
 Arduino IDE is basically C code, which is much more efficient and has smaller memory footprint.
 My model is just 1.9Mb, so both options work for it.
 You can use models as large as 2.9 Mb with Micropython, for anything larger you need to consider using Arduino IDE.

 Open OpenMV IDE and press the connect button.
-Open mobilenet.py script and press Start button.
+Open santa_uno.py script from example_scripts folder and press Start button.
 You should be seeing a live stream from camera and if you open Serial Terminal you will the top image recognition result with the confidence score!

 For using with Arduino IDE, first you need to follow the procedure for adding Sipeed boards to Arduino IDE, which is documented here.
+Your Arduino IDE version needs to be at least 1.8.12.
 After you added the boards, open the mobilenet_v1_transfer_learning.ino sketch and upload it to Sipeed Maix Bit.
 Change the name of the model on SD card to "model" (or make a copy with this name).
 You can change the label names in names.cpp.
 It will show the live camera stream on the Sipeed Maix screen along with the top image recognition result.